metaplex-foundation/developer-hub/src/pages/token-metadata/token-standard.md

     // @deprecated
     // Do not use - may be removed in a future release.
-    // Use on-chain data instead.
+    // Use onchain data instead.
     "collection": {
       "name": "Solflare X NFT",
       "family": "Solflare"